Here’s a list of reasons why something might be considered hard or difficult for kids:

 Is coding hard to learn?

-No, coding is not hard to learn, but it's also not easy, either, and how difficult a time one has with learning to code will vary across a number of factors.
+No, coding is not hard to learn.
+However, like anything new, it's not easy to start, and how difficult a time one has with learning to code will vary across a number of factors.

 The point is, learning to code isn't impossible; or, it's not as impossible as it might seem when it comes to getting your kids involved.